sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Bill talked about motivation of 12 factors by Heroku
   - run applications in on any cloud environment
 - Bill used the learning outcomes as talking point guideline

-- Externalizing configurations such as database configuration out of code
-  - Ask students how they handle this in their org
-- In cloud native architecture, we prefer the usage of environment variables
 - In pal-tracker app, we can externalize the value of the message

 - Mention that you have to move to pal-tracker directory
 - Talk about "git cherry-pick", we give failing tests
 - This is the first lab we give failing tests

-- manifest is a declarative way of deploying the application
+- manifest is a declarative way of deploying an application on PCF

-## Challenge questions
+## Challenge questions of "Configuring an App" lab
+(Please do these challenge questions after you do the Extra)

-- Do we have to do “cf restage <app-name>” when we set a new environment variable in PCF?
+- Do we have to do “cf restage pal-tracker” when we set a new environment variable WELCOME_MESSAGE in PCF?
-- What could be use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
+- What could be the use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
 - (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?
 - What are the environment variables that PCF automatically create for your application instance?
-- Do "cf ssh pal-tracker" and display the values of all Cloud Foundry related environment variables by typing "env | grep CF"
 - What are the examples of PCF log types?
 (Google “PCF log types”)
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try